 UPCs, SKUs, and PLUs all serve their own purpose in the world of retail.
 So how can we differentiate them?

 At a glance, the first way you can differentiate between the three is the type and amount of digits used.
 PLUs are only 4-5 numbers, UPCs are always 12 numbers, and SKUs vary in length.
-It is also the only code with intermixed letters.
+It is also the only alphanumeric code.

 Below is a quick reference chart to explain how each code is unique to the others: